FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Experimental Evaluation

 \subsection{Implementation Details}

-\paragraph{Backbones and training.} We use decoder-only Transformer backbones from the LLaMA family (Llama-2-7B and Llama-3-8B)~\cite{touvron2023llama}, following standard pretraining and adaptation practices~\cite{brown2020gpt3}.
-To isolate the impact of communication control, all methods fine-tune the same base model with identical tokenizers, maximum sequence length, client sampling schedule, and client-side optimization protocol.
-We apply LoRA with rank $r=16$ and scaling factor $\alpha_{\text{lora}}=32$~\cite{hu2022lora}.
-Local optimization uses AdamW with learning rate $2\times10^{-4}$ and matched hyperparameters (batch size, number of local steps, weight decay, and gradient clipping) across all baselines.
-For memory-constrained edge settings, we enable QLoRA-style 4-bit backbones while training low-rank adapters in mixed precision~\cite{dettmers2023qlora}.
+We use Llama-2-7B and Llama-3-8B backbones~\cite{touvron2023llama} with LoRA rank $r=16$ and scaling $\alpha_{\rm lora}=32$ on query/value projections~\cite{hu2022lora}.
+Local optimization uses AdamW with learning rate $2\times10^{-4}$ and matched batch size, local steps, weight decay, and gradient clipping across methods.
+For edge memory experiments, the frozen backbone follows QLoRA-style 4-bit loading while adapters are trained in mixed precision~\cite{dettmers2023qlora}.